 The Fit Finder communicates in simple terminology that resonates with their audience based on intuitive questions.

-The Fit Finder takes basic information that men and women already know.
+The Fit Finder asks for basic information that most men and women already know.
 It’s expected for people to know their weight, height, and for women, their bra size.
 General information about body type is known as well.
 You typically know if your stomach is flat, average, or curvier.

 Fit Finder capitalizes on this information and asks for specifics similarly to how you would discuss it if you were having a conversation with a sales associate.

-For brands looking to get started on understanding their customers, audience research is the best place to start.
+For brands looking to get started understanding their customer needs, audience research is the best place to start.
 You can learn more about how Seer takes an audience-first approach to research here.